Welcome to Honors 440 - Healthcare reDesign

 This library guide offers resources on topics covered in this course.
-Please use the page tabs on the left side of the guide to locate library resources including databases, books, and articles on the following topics:
+Please use the page tabs on the left side of the guide to locate library resources including videos, databases, books, and articles on the following topics:

 Need assistance on your project?
 Students can meet virtually one-on-one with faculty librarians supporting this course